JNRowe/versionah/doc/templates.rst

    |progref| users please consider posting them in an issue_ or pushing them to
    a fork on GitHub_, so that others may benefit from your work.

-``regexp``
-''''''''''

-This filter applies a regular expression to a value, it is a thin wrapper around :func:`re.sub` and takes the same arguments.

-For example, it is used in the C template to make valid identifiers from ``filename`` by replacing characters that are invalid in identifiers with
+For example, the ``regexp`` filter is used in the C template to make valid identifiers from ``filename`` by replacing characters that are invalid in identifiers with underscores:
-underscores:

 .. code-block:: jinja